teawithtanay/TWTblogs/episode02/hobbyprojects.md

 >The key takeaway here is to *Not plan too much and start executing from the very first day*.

 ## *Everybody has problems that need solving.*
 Rachit wanted to highlight key points on web pages which enabled him to make a highlighter chrome extension.
 There were other tools but not exactly what Rachit wanted.
-The problem that Rachit had was common to many people and this made his product the *trending product of the day* on ProductHunt website.
+The problem that Rachit had was common to many people and this made his product the *trending product of the day* on [Product Hunt](https://www.producthunt.com/).

 ## *I have an idea, I know some programming but I can't make a full-stack app.
 What should be the approach here?*
 * Draft down the basic version of that idea.
 Simplify it to its minimum and write about it in simple words.